-WE’VE GOT THE SPRING BREWS!
+WE’VE GOT THE FALL BREWS!

 Some services may be limited at this time, like dine-in and catering services.
 Call ahead or visit each café’s social media pages for updates.

 The menu starts with County Roasters Fair Trade Coffee, tea, and breakfast and lunch items like the Western Sandwich made with farm fresh eggs, cheddar cheese, ham, peppers and onions on house-made bread.
 They also have a veg store in the café where they sell seasonal vegetables from North Gate Organics.

 They focus on creating a more social and inclusive environment with high-quality coffee, warm beverages, baked goods and local wine and cider.

-Another great café in downtown Trenton with a waterfront view.
-The Riverbrake Café was established in 2011 and is open for daily breakfast and lunch.
+Another great café in downtown Trenton—with a waterfront view!
+The Riverbrake Café was established in 2011 and is open for breakfast and lunch.

-It is the place to go for gourmet coffee and espresso beverages as well as breakfast, daily soups, salads, smoothies, gelato, artisan cheese and meats, sauces, and their famous charcuterie box to go.
+It is the place to go for gourmet coffee and espresso beverages as well as breakfast, daily soups, salads, smoothies, gelato, artisan cheese and meats and their famous charcuterie box to go.
 Gourmet Diem has a lot more to offer than just coffee—clearly!

 Bikes, beans and brews.
 The friendly staff, adventurous atmosphere and sustainable products make this a great spot for a pit stop after a bike ride or a socially-distanced coffee with a colleague or friend.

 The Quinte Corner is nestled in the Century Place at the corner of Front and Bridge Street.
-Another top café in the Bay of Quinte region that has it all: coffee, espresso, tea, specialty drinks, cold drinks, breakfast and lunch treats, daily soups, baked goods and desserts!
+Another top café in the Bay of Quinte region that has it all: coffee, espresso, tea, specialty drinks, smoothies, breakfast and lunch treats, daily soups, baked goods and desserts!

 Make your way there on Saturday mornings for fresh-baked croissants and a latté and you’ll feel as if you have been transported to a restaurant in Paris!
 Don’t forget to check out their new Downtown Wine Shop while you’re there.